The Tudors: Season 4

-Military preparations are made and English troops lay siege to Boulogne, bombarding it with cannon as an Italian engineer digs a tunnel to blow up the castle.
+Military preparations are made, and English troops lay siege to Boulogne, bombarding it with cannon as an Italian engineer digs a tunnel to blow up the castle.
 Charles Brandon captures a French father and daughter and falls in love with the daughter, Brigitte.
-At home, Catherine Parr is acting as regent in Henry's absence and uses her power to further the protestant cause, but is checked by Bishop Gardiner and his Catholic faction, supported by Princess Mary.
+At home, Catherine Parr is acting as regent in Henry's absence and uses her power to further the Protestant cause but is checked by Bishop Gardiner and his Catholic faction, supported by Princess Mary.
 In episode 8, the castle of Boulogne is overcome and the keys to the city handed over to Henry by the French mayor.
 Henry returns to court in triumph, leaving the Earl of Surrey in charge of the new possession.

-At home, Henry is disturbed by the struggle between the Catholic and protestant factions, and Catherine alienates him through her support of the protestant reformation.
-Bishop Gardiner continues his campaign against protestants, and gathers enough evidence to persuade the king to issue an arrest warrant against the queen for heresy.
-In the meantime, Henry Howard, now Lieutenant General Surrey, loses a disastrous battle at Boulogne and, whilst making an attempt to usurp power away from the 'new men' like the Seymours and Richard Rich, he is arrested, tried for treason and executed, despite the paucity of evidence against him.
+At home, Henry is disturbed by the struggle between the Catholic and Protestant factions, and Catherine alienates him through her support of the Protestant reformation.
+Bishop Gardiner continues his campaign against Protestants and gathers enough evidence to persuade the king to issue an arrest warrant against the queen for heresy.
+In the meantime, Henry Howard, now Lieutenant General Surrey, loses a disastrous battle at Boulogne, and whilst making an attempt to usurp power from the 'new men' like the Seymours and Richard Rich, he is arrested, tried for treason, and executed, despite the paucity of evidence against him.

 In episode 10 an increasingly frail Henry is facing his own mortality.
-His mind is on the succession and he appoints the Earl of Hertford to be Lord Protector until Prince Edward comes of age.
-Catherine, knowing the mortal danger she is in, orders her ladies-in-waiting to destroy all their heretical books and no longer to discuss religious matters; she also submits herself to her husband and he pardons her.
-The dying Charles Brandon, is reunited with Henry for one final and nostalgic meeting.
+His mind is on the succession, and he appoints the Earl of Hertford to be Lord Protector until Prince Edward comes of age.
+Catherine, knowing the mortal danger she is in, orders her ladies-in-waiting to destroy all their heretical books and no longer to discuss religious matters; she also submits herself to her husband, and he pardons her.
+The dying Charles Brandon is reunited with Henry for one final and nostalgic meeting.
 As the king's own end approaches, the ghosts of Henry's first three wives confront him over their deaths and his treatment of their children.
 Henry orders his family to spend Christmas at Greenwich, bidding them his final farewell and instructing the princesses Mary and Elizabeth to care for their brother.
 The final scene has him approving the portrait painted for him by Hans Holbein, depicting him as a virile, youthful King.